-He slept and had a dream.
-In his dream a handsome young lad appeared before him, holding a golden scepter in his hand.
-He was fair, with a noble forehead and beautiful eyes.
-When he smiled, it seemed like the sun was shining forth in full luster.
-The turn to gold!"
-"Very well, so be it!" said the youth.
-He touched the woodchopper with his golden scepter and then disappeared.
+dream a handsome young lad ap- He tipped it to his lips to drink.
+But no peared before him, holding a golden water came out!
+What had happened? scepter in his hand.
+He was fair, with The water had touched his lips and a noble forehead and beautiful eyes. turned to gold.
+He turned to his knap-When he smiled, it seemed like the sun sack to take out some bread but that, was shining forth in full luster.
+The too, turned to gold.

 "Hashem has heard your sigh of woe and has sent me to grant any one wish that you make..."
 The poor woodchopper did not even hesitate.
-He blurted out: "I want everything that I touch to
+He blurted out: "I want everything that I touch to turn to gold!"
+"Very well, so be it!" said the youth.
+He touched the woodchopper with his golden scepter and then disappeared.